learnk8s/learnk8s.io/src/smallOrLargeNodes/content.md

 The node controller in the Kubernetes controller manager regularly iterates through all the nodes in the cluster to run health checks — more nodes mean thus more load for the node controller.

-More nodes mean also more load on the etcd database — each kubelet and kube-proxy [watches](https://etcd.io/docs/v3.3.12/dev-guide/interacting_v3/#watch-key-changes) certain objects in etcd (through the API server) which results in more etcd clients to be provided with updates.
+More nodes mean also more load on the etcd database — each kubelet and kube-proxy results in a [watcher](https://etcd.io/docs/v3.3.12/dev-guide/interacting_v3/#watch-key-changes) client of etcd (through the API server) that etcd must broadcast object updates to.

 In general, each worker node imposes some overhead on the system components on the master nodes.